cascades-sjtu/Goshawk-tutorial/proposal/draft.md

 ### New findings with Goshawk

 Consequently, we have applied Goshawk to a wider range of softwares and get more surprising results.
-In addition to the vulnerabilities already listed on the buglist[^buglist], we have discovered UAF bugs in [nasm-2.15.05](https://www.nasm.us/pub/nasm/releasebuilds/2.15.05/nasm-2.15.05.tar.xz), [cairo-1.17.4]( https://cairographics.org/snapshots/cairo-1.17.4.tar.xz), [flite](https://github.com/festvox/flite) and two OpenWrt pacakges: [libcoap-4.2.1](https://github.com/obgm/libcoap/releases/tag/v4.2.1), [kplex-1.4](https://github.com/stripydog/kplex/releases/tag/v1.4).
+In addition to the vulnerabilities already listed on the buglist[^buglist], we have discovered UAF bugs in general user programs, like [nasm-2.15.05](https://www.nasm.us/pub/nasm/releasebuilds/2.15.05/nasm-2.15.05.tar.xz), [cairo-1.17.4]( https://cairographics.org/snapshots/cairo-1.17.4.tar.xz), [flite](https://github.com/festvox/flite).
+We also discovered 15 bugs (13 UAFs and 2 Double Frees)  in 90 OpenWrt pacakges, like [libcoap-4.2.1](https://github.com/obgm/libcoap/releases/tag/v4.2.1), [kplex-1.4](https://github.com/stripydog/kplex/releases/tag/v1.4), and we manually confirm them.
+Generally speaking, the average length of bug's data-flow trace is 16.86, which is hard to explore manually.

 We have been continuously finding new bugs with Goshawk and comfirming their detials with developers.
 Once approved, we can show the step-by-step process of uncovering those vulnerabilities to every audience of this tutorial.

-TODO: add detailed description of new bugs

 In a nutshell, we believe it's time for goshawk to showcase itself once again on the world stage!